ilcato/homebridge-fibaro-home-center/README.md

 # Latest release notes

 ### Version 1.5.2
-+ Added the ability to have device with the same name in the same room (in the Fibaro configuration).
-It doesn't break compatibility with automation.
++ Added the ability to have devices with the same name in the same room (in Fibaro configuration).
+This applies to newly added devices or devices with updated name or room.
+For existing devices, changing the name of the device or assigning it to another room will give a new uuid and thus it may break the automation, but it will also cause the transition to a new api and thus the absence of such problems in the future.
-+ Now you can enter Home Center / Yubii Home IP directly in "url" field in config.
++ One address field - the URL field now supports both: URL and IP.
 Field "host" is deprecated and will be removed in the future.

 ### Version 1.5.1
 + Fix bug causing endless rastarting Homebridge when unable to connect to Home Center / Yubii Home